enics-labs/salamandra/README.md

 Salamandra was first developed by [Tzachi Noy](https://github.com/noytzach) for internal use at EnICS labs.
 [Bnayah Levy](https://github.com/SwarleyBL) later joined and helped cleaning, restructuring and adding lots of useful features.

-We are willing to contributions from the community.
+We are open to contributions from the community.
 We follow the "fork-and-pull" Git workflow.
 * Fork the repo on GitHub
 * Clone the project to your own machine
 * Commit changes to your own branch